Estimated reading time: 17 minutes

 By earning a salary, she could finally pay off her $9000 student loan, finish paying a 0% interest loan for her vehicle of $35,000, and invest and get life insurance.

-After 3 months, she received a $5000 raise, followed by the pink slip right after we bought our first house together in 2009.
+After three months, she received a $5000 raise, followed by the pink slip right after we bought our first house together in 2009.

 Did the higher income allow her to solve the poverty following her shadow wherever she went?

-Overall, solving poverty on a personal level will take planning, execution, persistence and continuous learning about finance.
+Solving poverty personally will take planning, execution, persistence, and continuous learning about finance.